The information shown above was correct at the time of the last update 01/05/2015

 The cemetery was enlarged in 1843 when Abney House was incorporated into the cemetery, again landscaped and planted by Loddiges.
 The cemetery continued to develop until the 1870s when the New Road was laid out linking the entrance drive to the catacombs, after which no major alterations were made.
 A statue of Isaac Watts by E H Baily was erected in 1845 in the centre of the cemetery, although Watts was buried at Bunhill Fields.
 His favourite spot in the Abney's garden is still marked in the north east of the cemetery, known as Dr Watts' Mound, where there was once a horse chestnut tree.
 This is now cleared of undergrowth and has a plaque after the mound was rebuilt in 1993 as part of a Horticultural Training Programme.
 Among the numerous important tombs and memorials are those of General William Booth and Catherine Booth, founders of the Salvation Army, and members of the Loddiges family; Cromwell's daughter Bridget Fleetwood is buried under the cemetery chapel.

 The original cemetery company sold the Abney Park Cemetery to a commercial company in the 1880s who continued to run it until they went into liquidation in 1974.
 It became badly neglected and closed in 1978 but was then purchased by the London Borough of Hackney in 1979.
 In 1992 Hackney Council granted a 21-year lease to maintain the cemetery to the Friends of Abney Park, who formed Abney Park Trust.
 Since then the cemetery has been improved and declared a nature reserve; works have included re-planting of the original arboretum trees.
 Since 1993 the entrance from Stoke Newington High Street has been renovated with new planting and a driveway with granite setts and York stone slabs recycled from Hoxton Market.
 Abney Park Trust has a visitor centre in the front lodge and runs numerous educational projects, including in creative arts and aspects of horticulture, and is an Accredited Training Centre for City & Guilds.
 A children's garden has been created.
-Plans for 2010-2012 include repairs to entrance gates and the Chapel.
+Future plans include repairs to entrance gates and the Chapel.

 EH Register Upgrade (1998); John Wittich 'London Villages', (Shire Publications) 3rd ed.
 1987; Ben Weinreb & Christopher Hibbert, 'The London Encyclopaedia' (Macmillan, revised ed.
 1993); Bridget Cherry & Nikolaus Pevsner, The Buildings of England: London 4: North (Penguin, 1998); Arthur Mee 'The King's England: London North of the Thames except the City and Westminster' (Hodder & Stoughton Ltd, 1972); Paul Joyce, 'A Guide to Abney Park Cemetery' (Abney Park Cemetery Trust, 2nd ed.
 1994); various Abney Park Cemetery leaflets; John Harvey 'The Nursery Garden' (Museum of London, 1990).
 Also see Abney Park Trust website.